Editor's note: An earlier version of this post was published in May of 2018. We've updated the post with additional information and resources.

 When ordering labels for outdoor use, it’s critical to make the right choices in the early steps of the process.

-Go in the wrong direction, and you can wind up with a label that fades, peels, or cracks over time — which can potentially impact your product’s performance, create a negative brand impression, and even quite likely ding your reputation with your customers.
+Go in the wrong direction, and you can wind up with a label that fades, peels, or cracks over time — which can potentially impact your product’s performance, create a negative brand impression, ding your reputation, and even cause safety issues for your customers.

 On the other hand, making the right decisions can extend your label’s lifespan and dramatically improve your label’s performance.